nikdoof.com

 The strange case of an OCZ Petrol SSD

-A few years ago I took the risk and installed an SSD into my father’s PC, At the time his 300GB Seagate drive had failed in his stock Dell PC, just a touch outside of the warranty period, and in a attempt to keep the costs low I ended up picking a cheap SSD for him.
-The cheapest at the time was a OCZ Petrol 64GB.
-Only after a year or so did the horror stories about OCZ SSDs start appearing and a lot of people experienced failures after just a few weeks to months.
+A few years ago I took the risk and installed an SSD into my father’s PC, At the time his 300GB Seagate drive had failed in his stock Dell PC, just a touch outside of the warranty period, and in an attempt to keep the costs low I ended up picking a cheap SSD for him.
+The cheapest at the time was an OCZ Petrol 64GB.
+Only after a year or so did the horror stories (archive.org) about OCZ SSDs start appearing and a lot of people experienced failures after just a few weeks to months.
 My father’s SSD carried on chugging for a good few years, and died just a few weeks ago, not bad for a cursed brand…

 On a whim I decided to plug it into the drive, then into my Mac.
 OSX by default doesn’t write to NTFS but can read it, and it turns out it identifies something very weird in this device.
-When operated in read-only mode with no writes attempted to the device it works perfectly, this also confirms what I was seeing in the PC in that the boot loader and initial stages of Windows XP worked fine, but when it came to actually check the disk and do a write it caused the device to lock solid.
+When operated in read-only mode with no writes attempted to the device it works perfectly, this also confirms what I was seeing in the PC in that the boot loader and initial stages of Windows XP worked fine, but when it came to checking the disk and do a write it caused the device to lock solid.